pilot2coding/Flexbox-Project/README.md

 # Flexbox-Project
-The Odin Project HTML and CSS Foundation Project
+The Odin Project HTML and CSS Foundation Project.